heremaps/here-sdk-examples/README.md

 ## What You Need to Execute the Example Apps
 1. Acquire a set of credentials by registering yourself on [developer.here.com](https://developer.here.com/) - or ask your HERE representative.
 2. Download the latest HERE SDK artifacts for your desired platform.
 These can be found on [developer.here.com](https://developer.here.com/) unless otherwise noted.
-3. Please refer to the minimum requirements and supported devices as listed in our _Developer's Guide_.
+3. Please refer to the minimum requirements and supported devices as listed in our _Developer Guide_.

 ### Get Started for Android
 1. Copy the AAR file of the HERE SDK for Android to the example app's `app/libs` folder.